beartype/numerary/README.md

 ```

-That is because ``numerary`` not only caches runtime protocol evaluations, but allows overriding those evaluations when the default machinery gets it wrong.
+``numerary`` not only caches runtime protocol evaluations, but allows overriding those evaluations when the default machinery gets it wrong.

 ``` python
 >>> from abc import abstractmethod